outdreamer/build-a-cure-1/docs/intent_matching.md

                 - wide dis-identifying attributes (clearly not that type)
                   - functions with parameters having 1:1 or other simple relationship types
+                    - linear functions

                 - space-reduction patterns (clearly or clearly not in this section)

                 - base or adjacent functions (and their identifying attributes/rules) to the target function type
+                  - prime-finding function (adds uniqueness to the equation)

           - the object must be important
             - this implies the object is newly identified as important, like a new prediction signal